abacus-gene/genotypecall/README.md

 Li, H., 2011 A statistical framework for SNP calling, mutation discovery, association mapping and population genetical parameter estimation from sequencing data.
 Bioinformatics 27: 2987-2993.

+Thawornwattana Y, Seixas FA, Mallet J, Yang Z. 2022.
+Full-likelihood genomic analysis clarifies a complex history of species divergence and introgression: the example of the erato-sara group of Heliconius butterflies.
+Syst.
+Biol.
+71:1159-1177.